mahmoud-nabil-MN/BMI-App-by-Flutter/README.md

 ## Getting Started

-This project is a Body Mss Index App by using Flutter.
+This project is a Body Mass Index App by using Flutter.